Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of transport in the area is rated as moderate, with residents typically located approximately 477 meters from the nearest transport stop.
-The service frequency averages four trips per day across all routes, which equates to roughly six weekly trips per individual stop.
+Service frequency averages four trips per day across all routes, equating to approximately six weekly trips per individual stop.

 Frequently Asked Questions - Transport